Warning after boy swallows 'dangerous' toy

 But things took a dark turn when Franklin stopped eating and drinking, complained of a sore stomach and started vomiting every 30 minutes.

-The family's initials fears of gastro proved to be much worse after the two-year-old had been to the ER three times in one week.
+The family's initials fears of gastro proved to be much worse after the youngster had been to the ER three times in one week.

 On his fourth visit, which was actually for a split lip, Franklin said his stomach was hurting once again.